Logiqx/covid-stats/docs/nims-population/README.md

 Without exception, every substack article and viral chart suggesting / claiming "vaccine harms" using ONS data utilizes the NIMS denominators within their inner workings.
 Without that denominator the charts would tell a different story.
 When you see a chart, consider how the denominator was chosen and why!

-TLDR - There is no excuse for using NIMS to calculate unvaccinated population estimates.
+TLDR - There is no excuse for using NIMS to calculate the unvaccinated population estimates.

 Doing so is entirely inappropriate!